IBM-Cloud/real-time-tone-analysis/WORKSHOP/STEP4-TONE-ANALYSIS/README.md

   $ cf bind-service realtime-tone rtt-tone-analyzer
   ```

 Simple as that!
-We still need to a _a little_ work to get it going in our app, though.
+We still need to a _a little_ work to get it going in our app.

 ## Implementing Tone Analysis

 1. First, we need to update [`app.js`](./app.js) with routes to handle requests for tone analysis

 	```
-	// Configure Watson Speech to Text service var toneCreds = getServiceCreds(appEnv, 'rtt-tone-analyzer');
+	// Configure Watson Tone Analyzer service
+	var toneCreds = getServiceCreds(appEnv, 'rtt-tone-analyzer');
 	toneCreds.version = 'v3-beta';
 	toneCreds.version_date = '2016-11-02';